menu

 Setting & Lifestyle

 Because of many things, Wirtz is a great place for families with children to consider.
 First of all, many other families with children live here, making Wirtz a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Wirtz has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Wirtz’s overall crime rate is lower than average for the country.
+Finally, Wirtz’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Wirtz, however, is that residents on average have to contend with a long commute, spending on average 40.27 minutes every day commuting to work.

-Wirtz is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Wirtz does not have a public transit system used by locals to get to and from work.

 Demographics